DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 ## Hypotheses

-### Avoid asking referees to confirm they'll give a reference
+### Avoid asking referees to confirm they’ll give a reference

 The [previous iteration](/apply-for-teacher-training/give-a-reference) asks referees whether to confirm they want to give a reference after  they just clicked a link in the email to give a reference which prolongs the process.